Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Summary and concluding remarks

 \section{Summary and concluding remarks}

-In this paper we have presented a quantitative assessment of the amplitude of fiber-aperture effects on the measurements of stellar absorption indices of galaxies in nearby Universe spectroscopic surveys such as the SDSS.
-We leverage the simultaneous spatial coverage and spatial resolution of the CALIFA survey, to simulate the spectra that the SDSS fiber-fed spectrograph would collect at different redshifts, taking into account also typical seeing effects.
-Taking advantage of the representativeness of CALIFA over a large span of luminosity and morphology, we study the systematic trends of the index corrections, i.e. the differences between the indices measured by integrating over the full galaxy extent and the ones integrated within the fiber.
-We find that (see Sec. \ref{sub:CALIFA_aperbias} and Fig. \ref{fig:delta_index_morph}): (i) Typical corrections for the most commonly adopted indices are $\gtrsim15\%$ of the dynamical range for $z\sim 0.02$, roughly halving at $z\sim 0.1$ (the median $z$ of the SDSS) and slowly approaching a negligible level above $z\sim 0.2$.
-At $z\sim 0.4$ all corrections are negligible, due to the reduced angular size of galaxies and the smearing effect of the seeing. (ii) Spiral galaxies display the largest aperture effects, due to their strong internal gradients, linked to their structural differentiation, while ETGs exhibit a reduced effect in the Balmer lines due to their overall lack of young stellar populations.
+In this paper we presented a quantitative assessment of the amplitude of fiber-aperture effects on the measurements of stellar absorption indices of galaxies in the nearby Universe as obtained by the Legacy SDSS.
+We leveraged the simultaneous spatial coverage and spatial resolution of the CALIFA survey to simulate the spectra that the SDSS fiber-fed spectrograph would collect at different redshifts, also taking into account typical seeing effects.
+Taking advantage of the representativeness of CALIFA over a large span of luminosities and morphologies, we studied the systematic trends of the index corrections, i.e., the differences between the indices measured by integrating over the full galaxy extent and the ones integrated within the fiber.
+We find the following (see Sect. \ref{sub:CALIFA_aperbias} and Fig. \ref{fig:delta_index_morph}): (i) Typical corrections for the most commonly adopted indices are $\gtrsim15\%$ of the dynamical range for $z\sim 0.02$, roughly halving at $z\sim 0.1$ (the median $z$ of the SDSS) and slowly approaching a negligible level above $z\sim 0.2$.
+At $z\sim 0.4$ all corrections are negligible, due to the reduced angular size of galaxies and the smearing effect of the seeing. (ii) Spiral galaxies display the largest aperture effects, due to their strong internal gradients, which is linked to their structural differentiation, while ETGs exhibit a reduced effect in the Balmer lines, due to their overall lack of young stellar populations.
 Late-type and irregular galaxies display small systematic effects, yet the object-to-object variation is large.
-Therefore, correcting the aperture effects for these galaxies \emph{individually} is virtually impossible based on a statistical approach, yet \emph{statistically} we expect these corrections to be on average negligible.
+Therefore, correcting the aperture effects for these galaxies individually is virtually impossible based on a statistical approach, yet statistically we expect these corrections to be negligible on average.